SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/sync.md

 ### Sync
 The [Sync](#sync) state is used to elect a new *SuperFrame Leader* and at the same time, allow new agents (or any agents that are desynchronized) to resynchronize back with the others.

 In this state, all agents start listening for a message with a random timeout (longer than the time of a *TWR Frame*).
 When a timeout is reached without having received a message, a Poll message is immediatly sent ([Send Poll](#send-poll)).
-That message is received by all other agents who still haven't timed out therefore making the first to timeout the *SuperFrame Leader*.
+That message is received by all other agents that still haven't timed out therefore making the first to timeout the *SuperFrame Leader*.

 Because this state is reached at the end of each *SuperFrame* and the timeout is random, the *SuperFrame Leader* is also chosen at random and changes for every *SuperFrame*.